Sudoku91Sudoku91

 What is Diagonal Sudoku (Sudoku X)?

-Diagonal Sudoku, also known as Sudoku X, is a Sudoku variant where the two main diagonals of the 9×9 grid must each contain the digits 1–9 exactly once, in addition to the standard row, column, and 3×3 box constraints.
+A Sudoku variant where both main diagonals of the 9×9 grid must each have digits 1–9 exactly once, on top of the standard row, column, and box rules.
+Also known as Sudoku X.

 Is Diagonal Sudoku harder than regular Sudoku?

-It depends on the puzzle design.
-The diagonal constraints provide extra information, which can make solving easier.
-However, diagonal puzzles typically have fewer givens to compensate, keeping difficulty comparable.
-The center cell and diagonal intersections create unique solving dynamics.
+It's puzzle-dependent.
+The diagonals give you extra info, which can make solving easier.
+But diagonal puzzles tend to have fewer givens to offset that advantage, so overall difficulty stays roughly comparable.
+The center cell and diagonal intersections do create unique solving dynamics, though.

 What makes the center cell special in Diagonal Sudoku?